Study here/Undergraduate studies/Available Subjects/

 Professor Malcolm John

-Malcolm John is a fellow and tutor in physics who teaches mathematics, relativity and particle physics.
+Malcolm John is a fellow and tutor in physics who teaches mathematics, relativity and subatomic physics.
 He works in particle physics, specialising in studies of the heavy flavour quarks and leptons.

 Places available at Jesus College